PROJECT: KONG ASIS PROJECT

 DIRECTOR: ABRAHAM KOSGEI

-Margaret Kosgei was a strong role model for her own children.
-The Kosgei family comes from the Kalenjin Tribe of Kenya’s Rift Valley – a tribe which produces some of the greatest long-distance runners in the world.
-As a young man, her son Abraham was a particularly fast runner, and she urged him to “run for her”.
+Abraham Kosgei comes from the Kalenjin Tribe of Kenya’s Rift Valley – a tribe which produces some of the greatest long-distance runners in the world.
+As a young man, Abraham was a particularly fast runner, and his mother urged him to “run for her”.
 Named to the Kenyan Olympic team, he competed in races around the world.
 When he finally returned to visit his village, he was disheartened to realize how the hard village life had prematurely aged his classmates.
 The young men and women who weren’t quite fast enough to “escape” village life had suffered very difficult lives.
-He is determined to change the fate of current youth by transforming Matunget Village into one free from oppressive poverty – into one with hope and opportunity so it is no longer a place from which villagers want to escape.
-Global Pearls is partnering with Abraham to turn this dream into reality.
+He is determined to change the fate of current youth by transforming Matungen Village into one free from oppressive poverty – into one with hope and opportunity so it is no longer a place from which villagers want to escape.